-At the time of writing, the main legacy of the Covid aftermath and the Ukrainian war is high inflation, while GDP growth seems to be only mildly affected.
+At the time of writing, the main legacy of the Covid aftermath and the Ukrainian war is high inflation, while GDP growth seems to be only mildly effected.
 The policy response to high inflation, however, will have an impact on the real economy as well.
 In this subsection we compare earlier and currently available forecasts from the OECD Economic Outlook to show how the region is expected to cope in the near future.

 Besides the data, we present three forecasts, that were published in 2021 December, 2022 June, and 2023 June.
-The first is the last one made before the Ukrainian war, relying on data until mid-2021.
-The second, while not actually including data from 2022, was published after the war broke out, incorporating some of its effects into
+The first is the last one made before the Ukrainian war, relying data until the mid-2021.
+The second, while not actually including data from 2022, was published after the war broke out, incorporating some of its effects into the forecast.
+Finally, the last and current round is based on data until 2023, with the knowledge of which immediate risks did or did not materialise during the first phase of the conflict.
+Data are available at the annual frequency, hence the occasionally large differences between forecast rounds.